wjc666666/Assignment-1---ReactJS-app/README.md

 + Movie Recommendations-GET /movie/:id/recommendations – Fetches recommended movies based on a selected movie
 + Movie Credits - GET /movie/:id/credits – Fetches the cast and crew details for a movie
 + Actor - GET /person/{id}- This endpoint retrieves detailed information about a specific actor.
++ Search Movies- GET /search/movie – Searches for movies by title
++ Search Actors - GET /search/person – Searches for movies by actor

 ## Routing.
 The following routes are supported in the application: